opener-project/opener-project.github.com/source/documentation/constituent-parser.md

 ### Daemon

-Last but not least the s3-outlet comes shipped with a daemon that can read jobs (and write) jobs to and from Amazon SQS queues.
+Last but not least the constituent parser comes shipped with a daemon that can read jobs (and write) jobs to and from Amazon SQS queues.
 For more information type:

-    s3-outlet-daemon -h
+    constituent-parser-daemon -h

 Description of dependencies